ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 nearsightedness: A common term for myopia.
 A condition of the eye that results in blurred distance vision.
 The cornea and lens focus light rays from distant objects in front of the retina.
 This incorrect focusing of light results in blurred images of objects at a distance.

-OptiLASIKTM – LASIK procedure conducted using the Allegretto Wave® Eye-Q Laser.
+OptiLASIKTM – LASIK eye surgery procedure conducted using the Allegretto Wave® Eye-Q Laser.

-Orbscan – Corneal mapping technology.
-Has been superseded by the Pentacam®.
+Orbscan – Legacy corneal mapping technology.
+Has been superseded by the Pentacam® corneal mapping system.

 presbyopia: An eye condition commonly due to aging and a stiffening of the lens, which results in an eye that can no longer accommodate for near or “reading” vision.
 The individual is no longer able to read clearly and typically requires reading glasses.